SilenNaihin/ai_templates/README.md

 ## Documentation

 The package includes example notebooks, which provide comprehensive guides and demonstrations of the functionalities provided by aitemplates.
-To access these notebooks, clone the repository and navigate to the `/notebooks` directory.
+To access these notebooks, access or clone the repository at [https://github.com/SilenNaihin/ai_templates](https://github.com/SilenNaihin/ai_templates) and navigate to the `/notebooks` directory.

 Here are the available notebooks: